Hanarefaat/Brain-tumor-detection/README.md

     ```

 3. **Download the dataset:**
     - Download the brain tumor detection dataset from [Kaggle](https://www.kaggle.com/datasets/abhranta/brain-tumor-detection-mri) and place it in your project directory.
+This dataset contains MRI images of brain tumors categorized into two classes: "No" for images without a tumor and "Yes" for images with a tumor.

 4. **Download the trained model:**
     - Download the trained model from [this drive link](https://drive.google.com/file/d/1mqzfVVuAPA8qaHhA1t9CLdLTkxmXv6ln/view?usp=sharing) and place it in your project directory.